Newsletter

 Oil revenues “fund the IRGC’s ballistic missile and UAV arrays, which are used to launch attacks toward the territory of the State of Israel and Gulf states, and to target oil infrastructure across the region,” according to the IDF.

-The army noted that Ashrafi’s elimination followed the March 31 airstrike that killed Jamshid Eshaqi, who led a covert oil funding network supporting Iran’s regular military and the IRGC, “and constitutes an additional significant blow to the economic foundations of Iran’s security apparatus.
+The army noted that Ashrafi’s death followed the March 31 airstrike that killed Jamshid Eshaqi, who led a covert oil funding network supporting Iran’s regular military and the IRGC, “and constitutes an additional significant blow to the economic foundations of Iran’s security apparatus.

 “The IDF will continue to operate against commanders and leaders of the Iranian terror regime wherever necessary,” the statement concluded.